eraserhd/vim-kiwi/README.md

 ========

 `kiwi.vim` is a plugin for working with the [Kiwi](http://kiwi-lib.org/) library for behavior-driven development.
-Right now, it simply adds smart folding, but I have some abbreviations which I'll add once I hammer out some pretty ugly kinks.
+This plugin adds smart folding and abbreviations.

 Which Files Are Kiwi?
 ---------------------